Dual-dome simulators at the Lockheed Martin/AFRL aircraft collision avoidance technology (ACAT) simulator lab. (Photo credit: ZedaSoft.)

-The portable dual dome system uses VRSG to render the dome visual scene content.
-As part of the system MetaVR has provided a 3D terrain database comprised of satellite terrain imagery for the entire continental United States (CONUS++) at 1-meter resolution with higher resolution insets for Nellis Air Force Base (AFB), Edwards AFB, and Fort Worth Naval Air Station Joint Reserve Base (NASJRB) areas.
+As part of the original delivery of the system, MetaVR provided a 3D geospecific terrain datasets built from satellite imagery for the entire continental United States (CONUS++) at 1-meter resolution with higher resolution insets for Nellis Air Force Base (AFB), Edwards AFB, and Fort Worth Naval Air Station Joint Reserve Base (NASJRB) areas.

 Illustration of one dome in the dual-dome system, courtesy of ZedaSoft.